rwightman/gen-efficientnet-pytorch/README.md

-# PyTorch (Generic) Efficient Networks
+# PyTorch (Generic) EfficientNets

-A 'generic' implementation of EfficientNet, MobileNet, etc. that covers most of the compute/parameter efficient architectures derived from the MobileNet V1/V2 block sequence, including those found via automated neural architecture search.
-All models are implemented by the same class, with string based architecture definitions to configure the block layouts (idea from [here](https://github.com/tensorflow/tpu/blob/master/models/official/mnasnet/mnasnet_models.py))
+A 'generic' implementation of EfficientNet, MixNet, MobileNetV3, etc. that covers most of the compute/parameter efficient architectures derived from the MobileNet V1/V2 block sequence, including those found via automated neural architecture search.

+All models are implemented by GenEfficientNet or MobileNetV3 classes, with string based architecture definitions to configure the block layouts (idea from [here](https://github.com/tensorflow/tpu/blob/master/models/official/mnasnet/mnasnet_models.py))

 ## What's New